 A strength of the Massachusetts General Hospital Internal Medicine Residency Program is its comprehensive and diverse array of weekly lectures designed to complement and consolidate the education derived from patient care.
+Currently, teleconferencing is available for all core conferences and recordings are available for future review.

 Core Curriculum Series